BRBussy/vault/README.md

 - Unseal from within the container:

 ```
+# open session in container with: docker exec -it vault-server /bin/sh
 vault operator unseal                                # 1/3
 vault operator unseal either_key_is_here             # 2/3
 vault operator unseal # or key is entered at prompt  # 3/3